ddle/qemu_pxa270/SpitzEmulator/README.txt

+#
- A Simple Spitz (Xscale pxa270) Emulator GUI, Python 2.7
+# A Simple Spitz (Xscale pxa270) Emulator Graphic Front End, version 1.1
+# Copyright Dung Le 2013, ddle@pdx.edu
+#
+# This script is the GUI for our customized qemu-system-arm emulator.
+It emulates "spitz" machine
+# (PDA board based on PXA270).
+#
+# Currently the emulator adds:
+# - button on GPIO 73, LED on GPIO 67
+# - external UART (base addr: 0x1000_0000) with output interrupt on GPIO 10

- This script works with a patched qemu-system-arm that enables basic external parts (leds, switches) on "spitz" machine and provides info querying via qemu's monitor.
+# - info querying via qemu's monitor.
+#
+# Our script establishes two telnet connections with qemu: one with its monitor and one with its
+# virtual serial output.
- Led and switch actions are monitored using the custom hmp command "info ssbinfo", via a telnet client on localhost connection with the emulating machine.
-In addition, pressing switch event is simulated by the "sendkey" command.
+# Led and switch actions are monitored using the custom hmp command "info ssbinfo", via qemu's monitor.
+# In addition, switch action is simulated by the "sendkey" command.
- See https://github.com/qemu/qemu/blob/master/docs/writing-qmp-commands.txt for more info about monitoring commands.
+# See qemu/docs/writing-qmp-commands.txt for more info about monitoring commands.

- Note:
- - In current patch: switch: GPIO73 (sendkey's hex code: 0x53), Led: GPIO67
- - for Linux usage, beside python, get python-tk if you haven't got it.
+#
+# Interface:
+# - Button: send button press event
+# - Halt: stop the machine
+# - Resume: resume the machine
+# - restart: kill and restart emulator
+# - reset: currently NOT supported since qemu does not have clean reset yet
+# - serial output display
+#